doegan32/Light-Field-Style-Transfer/README.md

 ### Style transfer with local angular consistency
 **Preparation**
-The code requires the pretrained VGG19 network [5].
+- The code requires the pretrained VGG19 network [5].
 Download this [here](https://bethgelab.org/media/uploads/pytorch_models/vgg_conv.pth) and save to a directory called "/models".
+- Saved your desired style image to a directory called "/styles".
+An example style image is provided with this repository.

 The disparity maps for neighbouring light field views must be calculated.